patrickmohrmann/earthdawn4eV2/documentation/Release Notes/V1-0-0/04-Items.md

 **Note:** Matrices are not a separate item type like they where in the previous system, but are either a talent or a physical item.

 all Items will be described below in a separate chapter.

+### ED-ID

+the ED-ID or Earthdawn id is used as identifier.
+There are several entries in the System Settings for identifiers (ED-ID).
+If the identifier from the setting (e.g. *thread-weaving*) is noted down in the ED-ID field of an ability, this ability will be identified as thread weaving talent and the system can trigger based on these ids different workflows.
+For a complete list of all ED-IDs please see the settings section.

 ## Physical Items